-- 6.12 Corporate governance for internal controls The board of directors of an issuer is encouraged to consider adopting a written mandate to explicitly acknowledge responsibility for the stewardship of the issuer, including responsibility for internal control and management information systems. - 6.13 Maintaining design Following their initial development and implementation of DC&P and ICFR, and prior to certifying design each quarter, certifying officers should consider: - (a) whether the issuer faces any new risks and whether each design continues to provide a sufficient basis for the representations about reasonable assurance required in paragraph 5 of the certificates; - (b) the scope and quality of ongoing monitoring of DC&P and ICFR, including the extent, nature and frequency of reporting the results from the ongoing monitoring of DC&P and ICFR to the appropriate levels of management; - (c) the work of the issuer's internal audit function; - (d) communication, if any, with the issuer's external auditors; and - (e) the incidence of weaknesses in DC&P or material weaknesses in ICFR that have been identified at any time during the financial year. - 6.14 Efficiency and effectiveness In addition to the considerations set out in this Part that will assist certifying officers in appropriately designing DC&P and ICFR, other steps that certifying officers could take to enhance the efficiency and effectiveness of the designs are: - (a) embedding DC&P and ICFR in the issuer's business processes; - (b) implementing consistent policies and procedures and issuer-wide programs at all locations and business units; - (c) including processes to ensure that DC&P and ICFR are modified to adapt to any changes in business environment; and - (d) including procedures for reporting immediately to the appropriate levels of management any identified issues with DC&P and ICFR together with details of any action being undertaken or proposed to be undertaken to address such issues.
+- 6.12 Corporate governance for internal controls As noted in National Policy 58-201 Corporate Governance Guidelines, the board of directors of an issuer is encouraged to consider adopting a written mandate to explicitly acknowledge responsibility for the stewardship of the issuer, including responsibility for internal control and management information systems.
+Issuers might wish to consider this guideline in developing their ICFR. - 6.13 Maintaining design Following their initial development and implementation of DC&P and ICFR, and prior to certifying design each quarter, certifying officers should consider: - (a) whether the issuer faces any new risks and whether each design continues to provide a sufficient basis for the representations about reasonable assurance required in paragraph 5 of the certificates: - (b) the scope and quality of ongoing monitoring of DC&P and ICFR, including the extent, nature and frequency of reporting the results from the ongoing monitoring of DC&P and ICFR to the appropriate levels of management; - (c) the work of the issuer's internal audit function; - (d) communication, if any, with the issuer's auditors; and - (e) the incidence of weaknesses in DC&P or material weaknesses in ICFR that have been identified at any time during the financial year. - 6.14 Efficiency and effectiveness In addition to the considerations set out in this Part that will assist certifying officers in appropriately designing DC&P and ICFR, other steps that certifying officers could take to enhance the efficiency and effectiveness of the designs are: - (a) embedding DC&P and ICFR in the issuer's business processes; - (b) implementing consistent policies and procedures and issuer-wide programs at all locations and business units; - (c) including processes to ensure that DC&P and ICFR are modified to adapt to any changes in business environment; and - (d) including procedures for reporting immediately to the appropriate levels of management any identified issues with DC&P and ICFR together with details of any action being undertaken or proposed to be undertaken to address such issues.